ith-harvey/GitPracticeRepository/src/instructions.md

 [...]/git-and-github-basics-assessment/src
 ```

+## Important Notes

+The tests that get run at the end of the sequence of commands requires:

+* That your `history` lists your historical commands in chronological order; that is, your latest command is on the bottom.

+* That you to only type in one command per line in the exact order they're presented.

+The best way to accomplish the first point is to use `bash` or `zsh`.
+Alternatively, once you have a `my-instructions` file, feel free to edit the file directly to get the tests to pass.

 ### Steps

 0. _In a single command_, go back up two directories.
 You should be outside of the assessment folder.